- Nominated Cause

 Children and adults need to know how ecological systems work and why they matter.
 The health of the environment is inseparable from humans’ well-being and economic prosperity.
 People require knowledge, tools and awareness to successfully address and solve environmental problems in their daily lives.
 And more than ever, we are all becoming increasingly aware of the systemic inequities that impact almost every aspect of our society.

 Since the rise of COVID-19, EENC has worked tirelessly to support those who provide the education we need for the world we want.
-A few of our efforts this year have included:
+A few of our efforts last year included:

 - Creating the first online workshops in the nation for the K-12 Environmental Education and Professional Development Guidelines for Excellence, helping over 110 educators across eight workshops hone their practice and programs to national standards for high-quality EE programming.